-Having a plan in place to address the unexpected will help everyone involved in the business by outlining the steps they should follow in the event of a crisis.
+Having a plan in place to address the unexpected will help everyone involved in the business by outlining the steps they should follow after an unexpected event or tragedy.
 For instance, if a key business member is incapacitated, who will take over?
 Does that person have the skill set in place to fill the role?
 Thinking through the possibilities now gives everyone guidance when they would need it most.